Systemik-Solutions/sia_site/Markdowns/5. Burrows Zeta/Burrows' Zeta.md

 **Test Segments**

-- **Extract random test segments from this text set** – Check this box and set a **Test segment proportion** to extract random segments to test and compare to the score for the whole Text Set.
+- **Extract random test segments from this text set** – Check this box and set a **Test segment proportion** to extract random segments to test.
+The extracted segments play no part in the selection of the words for the analysis so are a genuine test of the method where it is confronted with freshly introduced samples.
 - **Zeta Index Calculation**
 ***
 4. Apply the following settings as required: